Latest update: results to end of December 2017

 Wet wipes have risen to the top of the list in our Thames River Watch litter monitoring results, according to our latest research.

-Plastic bottles remain prominent, while the percentage of unidentifiable plastic has gone up, because the items are too small to identify, showing that micro-plastics are increasing.
+Plastic bottles remain prominent, while the percentage of microplastic and unidentifiable plastic has increased.

 Between the start of 2015 and Dec 2017, our volunteers have conducted 102 detailed litter surveys to uncover the type of litter present in London’s iconic river.
 The survey method was developed in partnership with Marine Conservation Society (MCS) to help address the lack of evidence on how much litter is entering the river, how it is getting there and what impact it may be having.